-- ensuring the remuneration policy is aligned to and promotes the achievement of the group's strategic objectives and encourages individual performance; - ensuring that annual guaranteed pay, scarce skills premiums, benefits and incentives are appropriately benchmarked to ensure the group is competitive in the employment market; - ensuring all benefits, including retirement benefits and other financial arrangements, are justified and correctly valued; - reviewing and approving the performance evaluation of the chief executive officer and executive directors against agreed deliverables; - reviewing incentive schemes to ensure alignment to shareholder value creation and that the schemes are administered in terms of the rules; and - reviewing the remuneration of non-executive directors and recommending adjustments to the fees at the AGM.
+- regularly considering the composition of the board and its committees, and making recommendations to the board in this regard as may be appropriate; - ensuring the remuneration policy is aligned to and promotes the achievement of the group's strategic objectives and encourages individual performance; - ensuring that annual guaranteed pay, scarce skills premiums, benefits and incentives are appropriately benchmarked to ensure the group is competitive in the employment market; - ensuring all benefits, including retirement benefits and other financial arrangements, are justified and correctly valued; - reviewing and approving the performance evaluation of the CEO and other executive directors against agreed deliverables; - reviewing incentive schemes to ensure alignment to shareholder value creation and that the schemes are administered in terms of the rules; and - reviewing the remuneration of non-executive directors and recommending adjustments to the fees at the AGM.

 The committee is responsible for reviewing succession plans for the board, CEO and senior management, and appraises the board thereof.
-In addition, the remuneration and nominations committee is responsible for recommending to the board the process for evaluating the board, directors, chair of committees and committees, and once this process has been approved, to ensure that it is carried out on a regular and formalised basis.
+In addition, the remuneration and nominations committee is responsible for recommending to the board the process for evaluating the board, directors, chairs of committees and committees, and once this process has been approved, to ensure that it is carried out on a regular and formalised basis.
 In the context of remuneration, this committee bears primary responsibility for reviewing, monitoring and recommending for approval the remuneration policies of the group, including salary increases; long and short-term incentive scheme participation, metrics and payments; and that the group's remuneration policies and practices are fair.